Fishest/school/_posts/2010-05-06-final-project-result.markdown

 *   Use a tuned minimum-cuts graph algorithm instead of solving for maximum flow.
     There are a number of algorithms that do not need to solve exhaustively for the max flow in order to find the global minimum cut.
-Also, there are algorithms that will quickly find a cut that is *good enough* (guranteed to be in the upper **N** percent of possible cuts).
+Also, there are algorithms that will quickly find a cut that is *good enough* (guaranteed to be in the upper **N** percent of possible cuts).

 *   Use a lighter representation of the image graph